I’ve been admitted to a mental health institution. Who will cover the costs?

 Some people with mental disorders or psychosocial problems live in supported accommodation (the GGZ-C package) to help them manage on a day-to-day basis.
 As of 1 January 2015, this form of care and support falls under the Social Support Act 2015.
 This means local authorities are responsible for arranging and funding it.

 The medical treatment of people in supported accommodation is covered by health insurance.
-For more information, go to ‘’
+For more information, go to ‘ I live in supported accommodation.
+Who covers the costs of my care and treatment?’